awslabs/aws-mysql-jdbc/README.md

 ### Read-Write Splitting
 The driver does not support read-write splitting yet.
 A possible solution for now is to utilize multiple connection pools.
 One can send write traffic to a connection pool connected to the writer cluster endpoint, and send read-only traffic to another pool connected to the reader cluster endpoint.

+### Password Expiration With AWS Secrets Manager
+When using the driver with AWS Secrets Manager, the driver does not automatically update expired credentials **during failover**.
+The driver only handles expired credentials when opening new connections.
+If the credentials expire during failover, the driver raises a SQLException with SQLState 28000 to the client application.
+A possible solution to handle password expiration during failover is to catch SQLException with SQLState 28000 and create a new connection.

 ## Getting Help and Opening Issues